J. Peter Grace: Career

-The company evolved into the fifth largest producer of chemicals in the U.S..
+The company had evolved into the fifth largest producer of chemicals in the U.S..
 Adding to the diversification strategy was the acquisition of restaurants, sporting good stores, and auto parts companies.

+in a 1978 interview in Columbia Journal of World Business, Grace was asked what was the greatest decision that the company had made in the last 30 years.
+Grace replied:Well, I'd say buying Dewey & Almy.
+We paid $37 million when it was earning about $1.8 million, at about 20 times earnings.
+Today, its earning about $60 million.